 In the first instance, this function serves to estimate a model by the method of simulated moments (MSM).
 To this end, it is simulated over S periods, or days (after an initial period of several hundred days is discarded to rule out any transitory effects).
-The simulations are repeated for alternative sets of the structural parameters of the model, and estimation means to minimize the associated loss.
-It goes here without saying that for each parameter set the same random number sequence is used.6 Collecting the parameters to be estimated in a vector θ and denoting the moments from the corresponding simulations by $m = m(\theta; S)$, MSM therefore amounts to solving the following minimization problem,
+The simulations are repeated for alternative sets of the structural parameters of the model, and estimation means to find parameters that minimize the associated loss.
+It goes here without saying that for each parameter set the same random number sequence is used, which in the following discussion will be supposed to be given.10 Collecting the parameters to be estimated in a vector θ , letting Θ be the admissible set, and denoting the moments of the model to which a vector θ gives rise by $m = m(\theta; S)$, the estimated parameters $\hat{\theta}$ are determined by